 If you are drawing on canvas, you may find the metal tip will “catch” on the texture of the canvas and cause uneven lines.
 This can be solved with practice by holding the tip further from the surface and using the edge of your hand to stabilize your movements.

 If you watch some of my videos and wonder how on earth I get such long and smooth lines, you will find you can do this too by changing how you use your body when drawing.
 The trick is to keep your wrist rigid and use your whole arm/shoulder/torso to move the pen.
 I often will use my entire forearm against the canvas to stabilize the movement and then move my torso back to create the line.
 It feels weird at first, but if you’re working big it will help tremendously.

-If you enjoyed this little product overview and want to learn more, let me know through Instagram or Email, or consider becoming a Patron of mine (See details below!)
+If you enjoyed this little product overview and want to learn more, let me know through Instagram or Email.
 Now go get messy and share your creation on Instagram using #messyeverafter!